kimjeongin/practice/claude/rag-server/README.md

 ---

-**Ready to get started?** Run `pnpm install && pnpm build && pnpm start` and you'll have a full RAG system running locally in under 30 seconds! 🚀
+**Ready to get started?** Run `yarn install && yarn build && yarn start` and you'll have a full RAG system running locally in under 30 seconds! 🚀

 ---